Peugeot: Early motor vehicles

 A more famous name, Ettore Bugatti, designed the new 850 cc four-cylinder Bébé of 1912.
 The same year, Peugeot returned to racing with a team of three driver-engineers (a breed typical of the pioneer period, exemplified by Enzo Ferrari among others): Jules Goux (graduate of Arts et Metiers, Paris), Paolo Zuccarelli (formerly of Hispano-Suiza), and Georges Boillot (collectively called Les Charlatans), with 26-year-old Swiss engineer Ernest Henry to make their ideas reality.
 The company decided voiturette (light car) racing was not enough, and chose to try grandes épreuves (grand touring).
 They did so with an engineering tour de force: a dual overhead camshaft (DOHC) 7.6-liter four-cylinder (110x200 mm) with four valves per cylinder.
 It proved faster than other cars of its time, and Boillot won the 1912 French Grand Prix at an average of 68.45 mph, despite losing third gear and taking a 20-minute pit stop.
 In May 1913, Goux took one to Indianapolis, and won at an average of 75.92 mph, recording straightaway speeds of 93.5 mph. making Peugeot the first non-American-based auto company to win at the Indianapolis Motor Speedway.
 In 1914, Boillot's 3-liter L5 set a new Indy lap record of 99.5 mph, and Duray placed second (beaten by ex-Peugeot ace René Thomas in a 6235 cc Delage).
 Another (driven by Boillot's brother, André) placed in 1915; similar models won in 1916 (Dario Resta) and 1919 (Howdy Wilcox).

 For the 1913 French Grand Prix, an improved L5 (with 5655 cc engine) was produced with a pioneering ballbearing crankshaft, gear-driven camshafts, and dry sump lubrication, all of which soon became standard on racing cars; Zuccarelli was killed during testing on public roads, but Boillot easily won the event, making him (and Peugeot) the race's first double winner.
 For the 1914 French GP, Peugeot was overmatched by Mercedes, and despite a new innovation, four-wheel brakes (against the Mercedes' rear-only), Georges proved unable to match them and the car broke down.
 (Surprisingly, a 1914 model turned a 103 mph lap in practice at Indy in 1949, yet it failed to qualify.)
 Peugeot was more fortunate in 1915, winning at the French GP and Vanderbilt Cup.

 During the First World War, Peugeot turned largely to arms production, becoming a major manufacturer of arms and military vehicles, from armoured cars and bicycles to shells.
 Between 1917 and 1920 the company produced 4,084 Type 1525 trucks.
+Peugeot also manufactured aircraft engines.
+The firm designed and built the Peugeot 8Aa engines, which equipped the 1,123 Voisin VIII bombers and cannon fighters used by the Aéronautique Militaire.
+Additionally, Peugeot was one of the major license producers of the Hispano-Suiza 8 aero engines which powered many French and British fighter aircraft during the second half of the conflict.